 - Students must be enrolled at a school and/or conducting project work in AZ, CA, HI, NV, or the USAPI.
 Students must be enrolled in their school throughout the course of their project (students that have already graduated from their program will not be considered).

 - Students must plan and conduct at least 180 hours of work related to their project, to be completed within one year.

 - Students must be U.S. citizens, non-citizen U.S. nationals, from the Pacific Freely Associated States, or foreign nationals with a visa permitting permanent residence in the U.S. Students on temporary or student visas are not eligible to receive these stipends.

 - Select or arrange a project that meets our criteria (download the student guide below for more details).
 Contact the organization that you are interested in working with directly or select a project from your school database.
 Working with your site supervisor and/or faculty mentor, create a project plan that includes your project goal, objectives, activities, and timeline.

 - Apply using the application below.
 In addition to student information, your application will include the project plan you created with your site supervisor and/or faculty mentor.
 Applications will be reviewed monthly during the school year, beginning August 1 and ending June 15 to select students for the fall, spring, and summer cohorts of the Future Leaders program.
+We recommend applying August-September for projects beginning in the fall semester, November-January for spring semester, and April-June 15 for summer projects.
 Submit completed applications (whenever they are ready) to email@example.com.

 - The WRPHTC will review applications and select eligible participants.
 Selected students will be emailed with a Notice of Award and instructions for program participation, along with documentation needed to receive stipends.
 Students must return their signed agreement and other necessary documentation within two weeks.
 Participants will be awarded a $3,500 stipend for their participation and to support them while conducting their public health projects.